madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Category/getCategoryNamesAndOwners

-**Description:** Retrieves a list of all category names and their owners.
+**Description:** Retrieves all category IDs, names, and owner IDs across all categories.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- returns list of all category names and their owners
+- Returns a list of all category IDs, names, and owner IDs.

 **Request Body:**
 ```json